home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 {% configuration color_temp %}
 unit:
   description: The chosen unit for the color temperature.
-This can be either `kelvin` or `mired`. `mired` is the default for historic reasons.
+This can be either `kelvin` or `mired`. `mired` is the default for historical reasons.
   type: string
   required: false
   default: mired